iiiffi-e2/bell-registry/GOOGLE_OAUTH_MEMBERSHIP_ACCESS_HANDLING.md

 ### New User Registration via Google OAuth

-1. User fills out registration form (including membership access)
+1. User fills out Step 1 (email, membership access, terms)
+2. **Google OAuth button is disabled until all required fields are completed**
-2. User clicks "Sign up with Google"
+3. User clicks "Sign up with Google" (only enabled when validation passes)
-3. Form data is stored temporarily
+4. Form data is stored temporarily
-4. User is redirected to Google OAuth
+5. User is redirected to Google OAuth
-5. After successful authentication, user is redirected to dashboard
+6. After successful authentication, user is redirected to dashboard
-6. OAuth completion component automatically updates their profile
+7. OAuth completion component automatically updates their profile
-7. User sees their dashboard with complete profile
+8. User sees their dashboard with complete profile

 ### Existing User Login via Google OAuth